White Sox's Tyler Clippard: Traded to White Sox

 Clippard was traded to the White Sox on Tuesday as part of a multi-player deal.

 Clippard was the lone major leaguer acquired by the White Sox in Tuesday's blockbuster deal.
-Though the veteran reliever has struggled this season to the tune of a 4.95 ERA, he could be immediately installed as the White Sox closer moving forward.
-The 32-year-old may not see an abundance of save opportunities with his new rebuilding club, but Clippard is worth a look for fantasy owners who are desperate to add a modest amount of saves to their ledger this summer.
+Though the veteran reliever has struggled this season to the tune of a 4.95 ERA, he could be immediately installed as the White Sox's closer moving forward.
+The 32-year-old may not see an abundance of save opportunities with his new rebuilding club, but Clippard is worth a look for fantasy owners who are desperate to add a modest number of saves this summer.

 More News